mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

     finalizable objects must be old and will not be considered dead.
 -   The VM binding only needs to visit **weak reference slots written since the last GC**.
 Other slots must be pointing to old objects (if not `null`).
-For weak hash tables, if existing entries are immutable, it is sufficient to visit newly added entires.
+For weak hash tables, if existing entries are immutable, it is sufficient to only visit newly added entires.

-Implementation-wise, the VM binding can split the list or hash tables into two parts: one for old entries and another for young entries.
+Implementation-wise, the VM binding can split the lists or hash tables into two parts: one for old entries and another for young entries.

 ### Copying versus non-copying GC

-During non-copying GC, objects will not be moved.
-In MMTk, `MarkSweep` never moves any objects.
+MMTk provides both copying and non-copying GC plans.  `MarkSweep` never moves any objects.
 `MarkCompact`, `SemiSpace` always moves all objects.
 Immix-based plans sometimes do non-copying GC, and sometimes do copying GC.
 Regardless of the plan, the VM binding can query if the current GC is a copying GC by calling